Solicitors specialising in criminal appeals

 The same applies for an application for leave against sentence.
 Careful consideration has to be given to the case, looking at any relevant case law or sentencing guidelines, before any advice is drafted.

-What can we do for you if you want to appeal?
+How can Olliers help if you want to appeal?

 We can advise you properly and fully where you stand in relation to the law and procedure and the possibility of success.
 We have offices in both Manchester and London but can advise on appeals anywhere in England and Wales.